andrewbessa/average/README.md

 The "testfile" directory has:
   * input file with events that are used to test the application
-  * output file with expected results are used in the test process
+  * output file with expected results used in the test process

 ## Install & Run

 	1. Clone the repository

 ```sh
 $ git clone https://github.com/andrewbessa/average
 ```

-2. Enter the directory
+	2. Enter in the directory

 ```sh
 $ cd average
 ```

 	3. Install the requirements

 ```sh
 $ pip install -r requirements.txt
 ```

 	4. Run the application

 ```sh
 $ python -m average testfile/events02.json
 ```

 	The default value of the average delivery time is 1 minute.
 If you desire change it, use the option -w

 ```sh
 $ python -m average testfile/events02.json -w 10
 ```

 	To save the results in a file, use the option -o to inform the output file path.

 ```sh
 $ python -m average testfile/events02.json -w 10 -o outputfile.json
 ```

 	5. Run tests

 ```sh
 $ pytest